RedLanternTech/CISSPNotes/Domain5Notes.md

 - Subjects:  Either humands or entities like systems, process, and devices.
 Require Access to objects.
 - Access:  anything a subject is permitted to do with or to an object.

+NIST 800-63B is the best source to read

 User/Subject and Resources/Object:  Subjects access an object

 Subject -> Reference Monitor -> Object (The reference monitor will deny access by default)

 Don't just consider technical security/logical security

+Encryption can also be a form of access control

 ### Access Control Services:
 - Authorization